MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     Restart-NAVServerInstance -ServerInstance BC150
     ```
 -->
-2. Publish the version 15 system symbols extension.
+1. Publish the system symbols extension for version 15.

     The symbols extension contains the required platform symbols that the base application depends on.
 The symbols extension package is called **System.app**.
 You find it where the **AL Development Environment** is installed, which by default is C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment.

     ```
     Publish-NAVApp -ServerInstance BC150 -Path "C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment\System.app" -PackageType SymbolsOnly
     ```
-3. Publish the custom base application extension that you created:
+2. Publish the custom base application extension that you created.

     ```
-    Publish-NAVApp -ServerInstance BC150 -Path "C:\Users\jswymer\Documents\AL\CusomtBaseApp2\Microsoft_BaseApp_15.0.34982.0.app" -SkipVerification
+    Publish-NAVApp -ServerInstance BC150 -Path "C:\MyDocuments\AL\CustomBaseApplication\Microsoft_BaseApp_14.5.0.0.app"
     ```
+3. Publish the test library extension that you created.

+    ```
+    Publish-NAVApp -ServerInstance BC150 -Path "C:\MyDocuments\AL\testlibarary\testlibrary_14.5.0.0.app"
+    ```

 4. Publish the Microsoft and 3rd party extensions.

     Publish the Microsoft and 3rd party extensions that were published to the old application.

     ```
-    Publish-NAVApp -ServerInstance BC150 -Path "C:\Users\jswymer\Documents\AL\My14Extension\Default publisher_My14Extension_1.0.0.4.app" -SkipVerification
+    Publish-NAVApp -ServerInstance BC150 -Path "C:\MyDocuments\AL\My14Extension\Default publisher_My14Extension_1.0.0.4.app" -SkipVerification
     ```

-## Task 7: Synchronize the tenant
+## Task 7: Synchronize the tenant and install the base and test library application

-In this task, you will complete two processes on the tenant: synchronizing and upgrading data.
-Synchronizing a tenant updates the database schema in a tenant database with any schema changes in the application database.
-The application database contains tables that define the application.
-The tenant database must contain the SQL Server tables that the application prescribes.
-Upgrading data updates the actual data that is stored in the tables of the tenant database to the schema changes that have been made to tables in application database.
+In this task, you update the schema of tenant database schema with schema of changes in system objects and application objects database.
+This task will transfer ownweship .

 If you have a multitenant deployment, perform these steps for each tenant.

-1. (Multitenant only) Mount the tenant.
+1. (Multitenant only) Mount the tenant to the version 15 server instance.

+    To mount the tenant, use the [Mount-NAVTenant](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/mount-navtenant) cmdlet:

     ```
-    Mount-NAVTenant -ServerInstance BC150 -Tenant default -DatabaseName "Demo Database BC (14-0)" -DatabaseServer navdevvm-0127 -DatabaseInstance BCDEMO
+    Mount-NAVTenant -ServerInstance BC150 -DatabaseName "Demo Database BC (14-0) -DatabaseServer .\BCDEMO -Tenant tenant1 -AllowAppDatabaseWrite
     ```

+    > [!IMPORTANT]
+    > You must use the same tenant ID for the tenant that was used in the old deployment; otherwise you will get an error when mounting or syncing the tenant.
+If you want to use a different ID for the tenant, you can either use the `-AlternateId` parameter now or after upgrading, dismount the tenant, then mount it again using the new ID and the `OverwriteTenantIdInDatabase` parameter.

+    > [!NOTE]
+    > For upgrade, we recommend that you use the `-AllowAppDatabaseWrite` parameter.
+After upgrade, you can dismount and mount the tenant again without the parameter if needed.

-2. Synchronize the tenant.
+2. Synchronize the tenant to the system objects.

     Use the [Sync-NAVTenant](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/sync-navtenant) cmdlet: